Taichi-Kamei/ENPH353_Controller/report/ENPH353_Final_Report.typ

   caption: [ROS Node and Topic Diagram],
   // Add a label for referencing (use a name enclosed in angle brackets) )
-Our robot has 3 main ROS nodes, competition, state machine, and controller GUI nodes.
-Connecting those nodes are the topics, and we made 5 new topics for debugging purposes."/processed_img" and "/tape_img" are used for driving, and "/board_mask_img", "/flattened_plate_img", and "/letters_img" are used for clue detection.
-All of these images are processed inside each state and are internally referenced to the main state_machine node, which then gets published as Image topics.
+Our robot has 3 main ROS nodes, competition, state machine, and controller GUI nodes (see @gui).
+Connecting those nodes are the topics, and we made 5 new topics for debugging purposes.`/processed_img` and `/tape_img` are used for driving, and `/board_mask_img`, `/flattened_plate_img`, and `/letters_img` are used for clue detection.
+All of these images are processed inside each state and are internally referenced to the main `state_machine` node, which then gets published as Image topics.

-Our CNN is integrated in clue detect state instead of running independently.
-This is done so we can transition to clue detect state once the robot faces to the clue board, avoiding unexpected PID control behavior from sudden clue detection.
+Our CNN is integrated in a `clue_detect` state instead of running independently.
+This is done so we can transition to the state once the robot faces to the clue board, avoiding unexpected PID control behavior from sudden clue detection.

 === Finite State Machine Architecture
-Finite State Machine (FSM) was implemented for our robot to manage driving in various surface conditions, detecting obstacles and clue boards.
+A Finite State Machine (FSM) was implemented for our robot to manage driving in various surface conditions, detecting obstacles and clue boards.
 The FSM consists of 16 states, and below is the diagram illustrating the transitions between these states based on sensor inputs.
 #figure(
   // The image function goes here (no '#' needed inside figure) image("images/FSM.pdf", width:80%),